 Wrapping rice paper dumplings on a wooden cutting board

-2. Soak the rice paper: Fill a shallow dish with warm water and dip the rice papers for 3-5 seconds or until pliable (they will continue to soften after taking it out of the water), and then place it onto your lightly dampen working surface.
+2. Prepare the Rice Paper: Fill a shallow dish with slightly cool room temperature water and dip a rice paper wrapper in water for 5-10 seconds until pliable as they will continue to soften out of the water.

 rice paper dumplings on a black frying pan

-1. Do not over soak: Dip the rice paper in water for about 5 seconds, or until they’re pliable but not too soft.
+1. Do not over soak: Dip the rice paper in water for about 5-10 seconds, or until they’re pliable but not too soft.
 They continue to soften out of the water.
-Over soaking the rice papers will cause them to break when pan frying them and cause them to be soggy.
+Over soaking the rice papers makes them harder to wrap, they might break when pan frying them and make them soggy.

 2. Soak rice paper in cold water: Warm or hot water causes them to get too soft and tear.